 - Our Suppliers including where we provide services to clients;

 - HM Revenue & Customs, regulators and other authorities who require reporting of processing activities in certain circumstances;

 - Third parties for the purposes of processing an application to work with us such as organisations for due diligence purposes or providers of testing services and recruitment agents;

-- Clients or potential clients for marketing purposes or where you apply to work with us;
+- Clients or potential clients for marketing purposes;

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 If you apply to work with us on a project based outside the EEA, your personal data may be provided to our staff, consultants, suppliers, clients and other organisations working with us on the project and who are located in countries outside of the EEA where standards of data protection are not as stringent as those that apply within the EEA.
-Such transfer shall be necessary for the purpose of securing the relevant contract, for considering your application or for our proposal to be considered by a client.
-If we do this we will give you information prior to the transfer and will not do without your knowledge.
+Such transfer shall be necessary for considering your application or for our proposal to be considered by a client.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.